asantos00/website/content/blog/deno/creating-a-deno-plugin.md

 This article (and code) was written by me and my friend [Nuno Rodrigues](https://twitter.com/nfrodrigues),

 We'd like to hear what you think about it!
-If you have any questions, make sure you it us on Twitter or LinkedIn.
+If you have any questions, make sure you hit us on Twitter or LinkedIn.
 I'll leave the links below.

 If you want to read more about Deno, check out the [other posts in this series](/deno/series-introduction).